 Whether you are using Snow Leopard, Lion Mountain Lion or Mavericks, make sure the OS is up to date.
 Just click on Apple Logo at the top left part of the screen, then select Software Update.

-Update all third party Apps
+Update all third-party Apps

 Remove old and unnecessary software

-You may have very old softwares or Apps that you don’t use anymore.
+You may have very old software or Apps that you don’t use anymore.
 Go through the list of Apps and remove the unwanted ones.
 This will help reduce instances of compatibility issues and help in a smooth upgrade.

 Backup Mac Data

 Just like any other upgrade, it is highly recommended to take back up of important data to be on the safer side.
-The upgrade process to Yosemite is painlessly simple and the chances of success is very high.
+The upgrade process to Yosemite is painlessly simple and the chances of success are very high.
 But you never know what might happen.
 So take a backup.

 Check if Mac is healthy

 One reason why a simple installation can go wrong is the problem with hardware.
 So if you have an older Mac or have a frequently used machine, it is recommended to do a simple hardware diagnosis.
-Use Disk Utility to run a scan to check for errors in hard disk.
+Use Disk Utility to run a scan to check for errors in the hard disk.
 You can also use Apple Hardware Test or Apple diagnostics to do a complete hardware diagnostics including RAM.

 Good Luck and Enjoy upgrading to Mac OS Yosemite.